The Arithmetic of Carmichael Quotients: Introduction

 Moreover, if $Q_{p}(a)\equiv 0$ (mod $p$), then we call $p$ a \textit{Wieferich prime} with base $a$.

-This quotient has been extensively studied from various aspects because of its numerous applications in number theory and computer science, see \cite{COW, Gran, OS,R} and references therein.
+This quotient has been extensively studied from various aspects because of its numerous applications in number theory and computer science; see, for example, \cite{Chen,CD,COW,Gran,OS,R}.
 A first comprehensive study of Fermat quotient was published in 1905 by Lerch \cite{Lerch}, which was based on the viewpoint of arithmetic.
 More arithmetic properties were investigated in \cite{TA3}.
-For the analytic aspect, such as bounds for the smallest non-vanishing value, exponential sums and character sums, we refer to \cite{BFKS, S1, S2} and references therein.
-Searching new Wieferich primes always attracts the attentions of mathematicians, see \cite{EM,KR,Mon} and references therein.
-More recently, some mathematicians study Fermat quotients from the viewpoint of cryptography and dynamical systems, see \cite{COW,OS}.

-In \cite{ADS} the authors generalized the definition of Fermat quotient by Euler's theorem.
+In \cite{ADS}, the authors generalized the definition of Fermat quotient by using Euler's theorem.
 Let $m\ge 2$ and $a$ be relatively prime integers, the \textit{Euler quotient} of $m$ with base $a$ is defined as follows